MADE-Apps/legerity/docs/articles/features/windows-ui.md

 ---
 uid: windows-ui-element-wrappers
-title: Using the WinUI 2 element wrappers | Legerity
+title: Using the WinUI 2 element wrappers
 ---

 # Using the WinUI 2 element wrappers